DaeKwan-Ko/ism93/README.md

-# Code repository for "A signaling cohort of IRE1 and proteasome system controls cell fate determination in unresolved proteotoxic stress of the plant endoplasmic reticulum"""
+# A signaling cohort of IRE1 and proteasome system controls cell fate determination in unresolved proteotoxic stress of the plant endoplasmic reticulum

 #The scripts provided in this repository allows to analyze raw (fastq.qz) data for whole genome sequencing and RNA-seq analyses presented in our paper (under review):